Read This First

 These phenomena are deeply embedded in cultural narratives, shaping and being shaped by societal values and beliefs.
 They influence art, literature, and religious practices, perpetuating the centrality of humanity and the anthropomorphization of the divine across generations.

-- Introduction: Human beings have long grappled with their place in the universe, seeking to understand their existence and significance.
+- The Human Drive to Make Humanity the Center of Cosmic Drama and Anthropo-morphized Depictions of Gods: Human beings have long grappled with their place in the universe, seeking to understand their existence and significance.

 - Humanity at the Center of Cosmic Drama: Throughout history, humans have sought to position themselves at the focal point of the cosmos.